shimonpi/AppliedCFD_Tutorials/Tutorial_2/README.md

 - The air properties are:
   - Density: $`\rho = 1.225 \frac{kg}{m^3}`$
   - Dynamic viscosity: $`\mu = 1.7894e^{-5} \frac{kg}{m \cdot s}`$
-- At the leading edge of the plate ($`x = 0`$), the boundary layer thickness is theoretically zero as the flow begins to interact with the plate surface.
+- At the leading edge of the plate (x = 0), the boundary layer thickness is theoretically zero as the flow begins to interact with the plate surface.
-- The no-slip condition applies, meaning the velocity of the air directly contacting the plate is zero ($`u = 0`$ at $`y = 0`$).
+- The no-slip condition applies, meaning the velocity of the air directly contacting the plate is zero (u = 0 at y = 0).
 This is a fundamental condition for the development of the boundary layer.
 - At a height sufficiently far from the surface, the velocity of the air matches the free stream velocity ($`U_\infty`$), indicating that the effects of the plate on the airflow have diminished.
 - The setup assumes symmetry along the centerline of the plate to focus solely on the flow dynamics above the plate, without interference from edges or three-dimensional effects.
 This assumption simplifies the analysis and is typical in theoretical studies to isolate the effects of boundary layer development.